BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 ### Create a Machine

 You should now create your Bitcoin VPS.
 If you want to install an unPruned Mainnet setup, you'll need more than 120G of disk space.
-If you instead plan to use a Pruned setup, a much smaller amount will do: we use the smallest disk type, 24G, at Linode.
+If you instead plan to use a Pruned setup, a much smaller amount will do: this currently takes up about 15G of storage, so make sure you have 24G or 30G to be sure.
+You'll also need at least 2G of memory to run bitcoind.

-We suggest going with the smaller, pruned node unless you're planning to set up a miner or a complex Bitcoin service.
+We suggest Pruned setup unless you're planning to set up a miner or a complex Bitcoin service.

 We also suggest you choose a Debian 8 image when you're creating your machine.
 These commands were all tested on Debian 8.7 (jessie).
+The further you get away from that, the less likely things will work as laid out here.
+So, another Debian is probably OK and maybe ubuntu, but we've tried these out on a Mac, and we know that it's missing some commands like "wget".
+So, installer beware!

 Afterward, boot your VPS.